 - Project delivery: IT works closely with the client throughout this phase, which comprises 3 parts:

 - Planning & Solution definition / Acquisition: In this step, the Project Managers (PMs), Business Analysts (BA) and Solution Architects (SA) gain a detailed understanding of clients’ needs, which is translated into the project scope.
 They gather business requirements, propose solution options, and define the approach, timeline and budget to implement the project once a given solution is chosen.
-This process may also include working with Procurement Services, when necessary, for example engaging in the RFI (Request for Information) or Call for Tender (CFT) process.
+This process may also include working with Procurement Services, as required, for example when engaging in the RFI (Request for Information) or Call for Tender (CFT) process.

 - Design/ Construct: The development and/or implementation of the solution starts here.
 Depending on the project, this step may include new/revised infrastructure, software development, hardware installation/replacement, solution configuration and more.
-Throughout the activities, we collaborate with the business stakeholders to keep them engaged on the progress through project status updates, solution demos, testing activities, etc. Towards the end of this phase, we ensure testing is complete, the client approves the delivered solution, and we provide any required training and/or documentation to the end users as required.
+Throughout the project lifecycle, we collaborate with the business stakeholders to keep them engaged on the project progress through status updates, solution demos, testing activities, etc. Towards the end of this phase, we ensure testing is complete, the client approves the delivered solution, and we provide any required training and/or documentation to the end users as required.

 - Delivery completion: The project is now delivered, the client is using the solution/services implemented and the project is now in operational mode (i.e., the support is now transferred to the client and IT operational team, and the project is officially closed).